Buddhism and Consciousness

 ~ Ud 3.10

 Enlightenment is described as an awakening.
-This is because what most people call reality is like a dream, a fantasy, a creation of the ignorant mind.
-It is what Sartre calls Bad Faith:
+This is because what most people call reality is like a dream, fantasy driven, a creation of the ignorant mind.
+It is what Sartre characterizes as Bad Faith:

 One puts oneself into bad faith…and being in bad faith is like dreaming.
 Once this mode of being is actualized, it is as difficult to leave it as to wake up: the fact is that bad faith—like being awake or dreaming—is a type of being in the world that tends to perpetuate itself of its own accord.
 (Being and Nothingness, pg.116)

-With Enlightenment you discern that everything is not as it appears, although nothing changed.
+With Enlightenment you realize that everything is not as it appears, although nothing changes.
 Suddenly, you profoundly apprehend the unfathomable mystery of existing.
-You realize the awareness of Awareness.
+You realize an awareness of being aware.

-The nature of our human consciousness will always be a mystery.
-We can only know the objects of consciousness.
+Human consciousness will always be a mystery because we can only know objects of consciousness.
 We cannot know consciousness as an object of consciousness.
 In the same manner that an eye cannot see itself.

-We can only know the negation, the Nothingness, our ineffable nature.
-We are not anything that we can be conscious of, that we can know to exist.
+We can only understand consciousness as negation, the Nothingness.
+We are not anything that we can be conscious of, or that we can know to exist.

-Human consciousness is an awareness with unconditioned will power.
-Consciousness is not anything, and yet it is the source of everything that exists:
+Consciousness is not anything, and yet it is the source of everything that exists.
+Everything exists as objects of consciousness, as impression or appearance:

 The truth is the reality of mind which is formless and pervades the ten directions.
 It is being used presently right before your eyes, yet people do not trust it sufficiently, so they accept terms and expressions, seeking to assess Buddhism conceptually in the written word.
 (Dogen Zenji